 Maybe that’s because Sully himself was such a readymade white middle-aged man hero, and therefore perfect to be played by Hanks!
 Hanks is good in the role, but there’s not all that much to the man aside from being a good and dedicated pilot who’s certain of the rightness of his actions aside from one or two moments of doubt!
 The picture is assembled in such a way as to break the actual crash and rescue into sections, one of them from the perspective of the La Guardia tower; and occasionally we are privy to the explosive visions with which Sully is occasionally assailed – snapshots of how the disaster might have unfolded if everything hadn’t gone exactly right in the aftermath of the birdstrike!

 Like most Eastwood pictures, it’s a competent but unspectacular work!
 It certainly doesn’t wear out its welcome – at 93 minutes, including credits and explanatory titles, it qualifies as a miniature in the Eastwood oeuvre!
 It’s a fine piece of reportage, very basic in its themes and emotions, and carries nearly to a fault an abhorrence of nuance or complication!
-It’s no Unforgiven, ha ha!
+It’s no Unforgiven, ha ha, and it's no Sully Sullenberger: Airport Pilot either, but then what is!
 Still, I’m going to give Sully two and a half cries of “Heads down, stay down, brace, brace, brace!”